Amar Jyoti: Plot

 Saudamini (Durga Khote) is denied custody of her son by the Queen (Karuna Devi) and the tyrannical Minister of Justice Durjaya (Chandra Mohan) after she separates from her husband.
 Durjaya tells her that a woman is the slave of her husband and essentially has no rights.
 This enrages Saudamini, and she vows vengeance and becomes a pirate.
 She and her pirates capture a ship which is supposed to be carrying the princess Nandini (Shanta Apte).
-However, she finds her old enemy Durjaya and takes him, prisoner, cutting off one of his legs.
+However, she finds her old enemy Durjaya on board and takes him prisoner, cutting off one of his legs.
 Nandini has been hiding in a chest, and when she comes out of it, the imprisoned Durjaya sees her.
 He falls in love with her and offers her his food.
 Nandini, however, falls in love with a young shepherd boy Sudhir (Nandrekar).
 When she meets Saudamini and her helper Rekha (Vasanti), she joins them as a pirate and tells Sudhir off.
 Durjaya escapes with the help of Sudhir and arrives to arrest Saudamini.
 Saudamini is captured, but the others, along with Nandini and Rekha, escape.
 It is finally revealed that Sudhir is Saudamini's long-lost son.
 Nandini and Sudhir marry, and Rekha carries forward Saudamini's legacy.